 This thought process is an unfortunate by-product of the popularity of comparison sites.
 They’ve encouraged a buying behaviour of judging insurance solely on price.
 You don’t look at policy features, company reviews or customer service.
 You look at a table of prices and select the cheapest.

 Comparison sites have been around for over a decade.
-Jack has been around for 2 months.
+With Jack has been around for 2 months.
 Challenging a behaviour that’s been ingrained in buyers for over 10 years is proving difficult.

 Taking A Smaller Commission